 When utilizing the results of the previous sections, it is helpful to make a coordinate transformation for easier plotting.
 We consider $\alpha = R/m^+$ $\beta = m^-/m^+$, and define $C^\pm = \Lambda^\pm m^{+2}$.

 For Schwarzschild or Schwarzschild - (anti-) de Sitter, we have

 We can now view the parameter space by plotting $P'/\sigma'$ as a function of $\alpha$ and $\beta$.
-Since $m^+$ is not a function of $R$, when plugging into equations (\ref{stability condition 1}) and (\ref{stability condition 2}) it will cancel and have no effect on the final stability surface.
-Following a similar approach as \cite{ishak2002stability}, we shall let $|C^\pm|=|\Lambda^\pm m^{+2}| \sim 10^{-3}$.
+Since $m^+$ is not a function of $R$, when plugging into equations (\ref{stability condition 1}) and (\ref{stability condition 2}), it cancels and have no effect on the final stability surface.
+Following a similar approach as \cite{ishak2002stability}, we choose $|C^\pm|=|\Lambda^\pm m^{+2}| \sim 10^{-3}$.
 This assumption gives a high value for this product, but is useful for qualitative plotting.

 Applying the substitutions to the asymptotic conditions given by equations (\ref{Lam < 0 asymptote condition}) and (\ref{asymptote condition}) yields

 since $1-\beta > 0$, and